-Group C: One (1) years/AGMs

-- 37.3 After the completion of these initial terms, all directors may only be re-elected for a maximum of three (3) subsequent years. - 37.4 After a director has served 2 subsequent terms, as set out in 37.2, they must exclude themselves from board directorship(s) for at least one subsequent year. - 37.5 Election Process - (a) Directors shall be elected at the Annual General Meeting (AGM) by the members of the organisation. - (b) Each member shall be given the number of votes equal to the number of vacancies on the Board.
-Members may distribute their votes among such candidates as may they choose, giving only one vote to each candidate so chosen by them. - (c) The candidates with the highest vote tally will fill the vacancies, with the candidate receiving the most votes assigned the longest available term, the next highest the second-longest term, and so forth, until all vacancies are filled. - (d) In the event of a tie, a runoff election shall be held between the tied candidates.

-- 37.6 Retirement and Re-election - (a) Each year, the directors who have served their terms set out in 37.2(c) above shall retire from the Board. - (b) Retiring directors shall be eligible for re-election, subject to the limitations set forth in this clause. - 37.7 Filling Vacancies - (a) If there is a vacancy or if a director resigns, is removed, or otherwise ceases to hold office before the end of their term, the Board may appoint a replacement director who shall only serve until the next AGM. - (b) At the next AGM, the vacancy shall be filled through the standard election process. - 37.8 Voting System for Continuity - (a) This voting system shall ensure that directors with the highest number of votes remain on the Board for the longest available terms. - (b) At each election, the newly elected directors will be assigned the available term lengths based on their vote tally, with the highest-ranked candidates serving the longest terms open to them. - 37.9 The members may elect a director by a resolution passed in a general meeting. - 37.10 Each of the directors must be appointed by a separate resolution, unless: - (a) the members present have first passed a resolution that the appointments may be voted on together, and - (b) no votes were cast against that resolution. - 37.11 A person is eligible for election as a director of the company if they: - (a) are a representative of a member of the company (appointed under clause 23), - (b) are 18 years of age or older - (c) are nominated by two members or representatives of members entitled to vote (unless the person was previously elected as a director at a general meeting and has been a director since that meeting), - (d) give the company their signed consent to act as a director of the company, and - (e) are not ineligible to be a director under the Corporations Act or the ACNC Act - (f) lodge their nomination with the Secretary at least 2 working days before the General Meeting at which the election of Directors will be conducted. - 37.12 Subject to cl 36, the directors may appoint a person as a director to fill a casual vacancy if that person:
+Group C: One (1) years/AGMs 37.3 After the completion of these initial terms, all directors may only be re-elected for a maximum of three (3) subsequent years.
+37.4 After a director has served 2 subsequent terms, as set out in 37.2, they must exclude themselves from board directorship(s) for at least one subsequent year.
+37.5 Election Process Formatted: Font: Bold (a) Except for the initial election of Directors described in Clause 37.2, directors shall be elected at the Annual General Meeting (AGM) by the members of the organisation. (b) Each member shall be given the number of votes equal to the number of vacancies on the Board.
+Members may distribute their votes among such candidates as may they choose, giving only one vote to each candidate so chosen by them. (c) The candidates with the highest vote tally will fill the vacancies, with the candidate receiving the most votes assigned the longest available term, the next highest the second-longest term, and so forth, until all vacancies are filled. (d) In the event of a tie, a runoff election shall be held between the tied candidates.
+37.6 Retirement and Re-election Formatted: Font: Bold (a) Each year, the directors who have served their terms set out in 37.2(c) above shall retire from the Board. (b) Retiring directors shall be eligible for re-election, subject to the limitations set forth in this clause.
+37.7 Fillir ng Vacancies Formatted: Font: Bold (a) If there is a vacancy or if a director resigns, is removed, or otherwise ceases to hold office before the end of their term, the Board may appoint a replacement director who shall only serve until the next AGM. (b) At the next AGM, the vacancy shall be filled through the standard election process.
+37.8 Voting System for Continuity Formatted: Font: Bold (a) This voting system shall ensure that directors with the highest number of votes remain on the Board for the longest available terms.

+(b) At each election, the newly elected directors will be assigned the available term lengths based on their vote tally, with the highest-ranked candidates serving the longest terms open to them.